 Alkaloids comprise the largest single class of secondary metabolites.
-They are basic plant products having a nitrogen containing hetrocyclic ring system and a high phermacological activity.
+They are basic plant products having a nitrogen containing heterocyclic ring system and a high pharmacological activity.
 They are restricted to certain group of plants and therefore, often used as a criterion in classification of only those groups of plants which contain them.
-The presence of various types of alkaloids are used effectively in classifying warious taxa (Manske, 1944; Trice, 1963; Gibbs, 1974; Lanial and Sabnis, 1979).
+The presence of various types of alkaloids are used effectively in classifying various taxa (Manske, 1944; Price, 1963; Gibbs, 1974; Daniel and Sabnis, 1979).

-Alkaloids, as a rule are insoluble in water but soluble in organic solvents.
-But their salts are soluble in water out and insoluble in organic solvents.
-Alkaloids are normally extracted from plants into weakly acids (1 M HCl or 10% acetic acid) or acidic alcoholic solvents and are then precipitated with concentrated ammonia.
-They are also extracted into any organic solvent after treating plant material with a base.
-The base irees the alkaloids and makes them soluble in organic solvents.
-From the organic solvents, the alkaloids are extracted into acidic solution and tested with specific reagents.
+Alkaloids, as a rule, are insoluble in water but soluble in organic solvents.
+But their salts are soluble in water and insoluble in organic solvents.
+Alkaloids are normally extracted from plants into weak acid solutions (1 M HCl or 10% acetic acid) or acidic alcoholic solvents and are then precipitated with concentrated ammonia.
+They are also extracted into any organic solvent after treating the plant material with a base.
+The base frees the alkaloids and makes them soluble in organic solvents.
+From the organic solvents, the alkaloids are extracted into acidic solutions and tested with specific reagents.

-Five grams of powdered leaf material was extracted with 50 mL of 5% ammonical ethanol for 48 hrs.
-The extract was concentrated (by distillation) and the residue was treated with 40 mL of 0.1 N H_2SO_4 .
-The acid soluble fraction was tested with mayer's, wagner's and Dragendroff reagent() (Paech and magner's reagent: (Potassium Iodide) 1.27 grams of I_2 and 2 grams of KI were dissolved in 5 al of water and the solution diluted to 100 ml.
-It gave brown flocculent precipitates with most of the alkaloids.

-Tracey, 1955).
-A white precipitate denoted the presence of alkaloids (Amarasingham et als.
-1964).
-The preparation of the reagents were as follows:
+Five grams of powdered leaf material was extracted with 50 ml of 5% ammonical ethanol for 48 hrs.
+The extract was concentrated (by distillation) and the residue was treated with 10 ml of 0.1 N H_2SO_4 .
+The acid soluble fraction was tested with Mayer's, Wagner's and Dragendorff's reagents.
+(Paech and Tracey, 1965).
+The formation of a precipitate denoted the presence of alkaloids.
+The preparation of these reagents was as follows:

-Mayer's reagent: (Potassium mercuric iodide)1.36 grams of HgCl2 were dissolved in 60 ml of distilled water and 5 gms of KI in 10 ml of water.
+Mayer's reagent: (Potassium mercuric iodide) 1.36 grams of HgCl2 was dissolved in 60 ml of distilled water and 5 gms of KI in 10 ml of water.
 The two solutions were mixed and diluted to 100 ml with distilled water.
-A few drops only of this reagent were added, as precipitates of some alkaloids were soluble in excess of the reagent.
+A few drops only of this reagent were added, as precipitates of some alkaloids were soluble on excess of the reagent.